Grandparent & Third-Party Visitation & Custody Lawyers in Montgomery County

 (3) when the child has, for a period of at least 12 consecutive months, resided with the grandparent or great-grandparent, excluding brief temporary absences of the child from the home, and is removed from the home by the parents.
 An action must be filed within six months after the removal of the child from the home.

-Once a grandparent or great-grandparent files an action for custody, a family court judge will analyze a host of factors in crafting an appropriate custody order, including the parent’s/grandparent’s ability to appropriately care for the child, provide for the child’s physical, educational and emotional needs; who has provided parental duties for the child; any history of drug or alcohol abuse; and several other factors.
+Once the lawyer for a grandparent or great-grandparent files an action for custody, a family court judge will analyze a host of factors in crafting an appropriate custody order, including the parent’s/grandparent’s ability to appropriately care for the child and provide for the child’s physical, educational, and emotional needs; who has provided parental duties for the child; any history of drug or alcohol abuse; and several other factors.

 A third party can bring an action for any form of custody when the following occur: